 - Raw areas of the skin from scratching

-- Skin coloring changes, such as more or less color than the normal skin tone
+- Skin color changes, such as more or less color than the normal skin tone

 - Skin redness or inflammation around the blisters

-- Thickened or leather-like areas (called lichenification), which can occur after long-term irritation and scratching
+- Thickened or leather-like areas, which can occur after long-term irritation and scratching

-The type and location of the rash can depend on the age of the patient:
+The type and location of the rash can depend on the age of the person:

 - In older children and adults, the rash is more often seen on the inside of the knees and elbow.
 It can also appear on the neck, hands, and feet.